/* Scenario metadata

 <<set $badchoices to $badchoices + 1>>

-<<goto "Dec8">>The ILS 11 at Burlington has DA of 979 MSL — 200 HAT over the airport.
-At DA, you are supposed to break out or go around.
+<<goto "Dec8">>The ILS 11 at Burlington has a DA of 979 MSL, 200 feet over the airport.
+At DA, you break out or you go around.
 You have been flying the SAM for forty minutes.
 Your scan is tired.
 The workload has been unrelenting.

 You hit DA.
 You look up.
-You can see the strobe of the approach lights — you think.
+You can see the strobe of the approach lights.
+You think.
 Maybe.
 There is a moment of grayness, an impression of something below.

 <div class="choice-list">